Introduction – What is a marketing funnel?

 Funnels help align sales and marketing teams which is shown to speed revenue growth by 24%.
 B2B Funnels are unique from B2C funnels because, among other things, there’s generally a longer sales cycle for B2B products and services.
 B2B funnels also tend to rely on a salesperson to help move the sale along.

-Since nearly 70% of a B2B buyer’s journey is now done digitally, we plan to focus on the basic layers of the B2B digital marketing funnel – from digital outbound tactics such as PPC, SEM and inbound tactics such as content marketing which help move buyers through the various segments of the funnel.
+Since nearly 70% of a B2B buyer’s journey is now done digitally, we plan to focus on the basic layers of the B2B digital marketing funnel – from digital outbound tactics such as PPC, SEM and inbound tactics such as SEO writing and content marketing which help move buyers through the various segments of the funnel.

 The typical B2B funnel